alantgeo/vicmap2osm/README.md

 ## Build candidate files (pre-conflation)

-Download source Vicmap data and convert to GeoJSON:
+Download source Vicmap data and convert to GeoJSON (_prepare_ stage):

     make data/vicmap.geojson

+The following steps are built into the _build vicmap_ stage.

 Next, convert into [OSM address schema](https://wiki.openstreetmap.org/wiki/Key:addr), and omit addresses which don't meet our threshold for import (see [_Omitted addresses_](#omitted-addresses)) (code at `bin/vicmap2osm.js`):